Application and Admission

 - Participation in organized dentistry

-Review of applicants with completed PASS applications (and supplemental required material) and invitations for on-site interviews will begin after September 1 of the year preceding anticipated admissions.
-Tentative notification of acceptance may be given at the time of the interview.
-Official notification of acceptance into the Program is generally provided on or before October 31.
+Review of applicants with completed PASS applications (and supplemental required material) will begin upon receipt.
+Rolling interviews will begin after July 1 of the year preceding anticipated admissions.
+Invitations for formal interviews will begin shortly after the August 15th application deadline.
+Tentative notification of acceptance may be given at the time of an interview.
+Official notification of acceptance into the Program is generally provided on or before October 1.
 Upon receiving notification of acceptance into the UTHSC Advanced Endodontic Program, the student is required to sign an assurance document reserving his or her position in the Program.
-It is then appropriate for the student to notify all other programs to which he or she has applied to discontinue further consideration of those applications.
+It is then appropriate for the student to notify all other programs to which he or she has applied to discontinue further consideration.

 Based on the authority given to UTHSC by the Department of Homeland Security, INS Program MEM0058 for the issuance of F-1 student visas, highly qualified foreign applicants may be admitted to the Advanced Endodontics Program in the UTHSC College of Dentistry.